Re-configuring the past, drifting into the future, connecting different worlds, and shaping the profile of a fictitious ethnic group.

 Makoto Inoue (feat.
 Jun Togawa) – Holy Fountain ~ Departure Of Mothra

-synthesized reworking of the theme for the 1964 science fiction production Mothra vs. Godzilla (1983, Starchild)
+Synthesised reworking of the theme for the 1964 science fiction production Mothra vs. Godzilla.
+(1983, Starchild)

 Ursula K. Le Guin & Todd Barton – Heron Dance

-music for the fictitious ethnic group The Kesh, accompanying Le Guin’s novel Always Coming Home (1985, Freedom To Spend)
+Music for the fictional ethnic group The Kesh, which accompanies Ursula K. Le Guin’s novel Always Coming Home.
+(1985, Freedom To Spend)

 Dadang Dwi Septiyan – Pambuka